National Nut Grower Fruit Growers News Vegetable Growers News Organic Grower Spudman Product Processing GPN Mag

 To address the nut and tree fruit industry’s automation needs, the California Almond Board and the Washington Tree Fruit Research Commission are signed up as new sponsors.

 Both organizations have long been part of FIRA USA support, promoting the event to their communities and visiting the show.
-This year, however, will be the first year the groups decided to sponsor the event, to highlight the problems faced by nut and tree fruit growers, and to help them discover stand-alone solutions already on the market, Legrand said.
+This year, however, will be the first year the groups decided to sponsor the event in an effort to highlight the problems faced by nut and tree fruit growers and help them discover stand-alone solutions already on the market, Legrand said.

 As previous FIRAs explored many topics relating to ag robotics, organizers want this year’s education component to be as relevant as possible for growers, and include sessions designed to discuss issues growers are facing and existing autonomous solutions for individual crops.